 Streaming Interlibrary Loan Video Resources (SILLVR), spearheaded by Auraria Library, is a collaborative pilot project among selected Alliance member libraries, the CO Alliance office and streaming video providers, currently Swank Digital Campus and Alexander Street.
 The pilot, which began in 2020 and has been extended each year since then, allows Alliance member libraries to share streaming videos through Prospector.
 All library patrons can request Alexander Street videos.
 The Swank license agreement limits requesting to academic patrons in Prospector and MOBIUS only.

 2. What do I do if I receive a SILLVR request for one of my patrons?

-The borrowing library will receive from the lending library an email containing the patron’s name and the link provided by the vendor.
-The staff member processing these will then send an email to the patron and include the link to the video.
-Once this is done, the request is complete for the borrowing library.
-After 21 days the video will expire.
-If the patron needs additional time with the video they can re-request it through Prospector as renewals will not be allowed during the pilot program.
+The lending library will check the item out to the borrowing library and back in so the transaction is counted in the system.
+The borrowing library will receive an email from the lending library that contains the requesting patron’s name and the link to access the video.
+The staff member from the borrowing library, will send an email to the patron which includes a link to the video.
+This completes the process for the borrowing library.
+After 21 days (or contract specified length of access) the video will expire.
+If the patron needs additional time with the video they can re-request it through Prospector as renewals are not allowed.

 3. What will a typical SILLVR request look like?

 Dear X Library Patron

 One of your patrons has requested an item through the Streaming Interlibrary Loan Video Resources (SILLVR) program now available through Prospector.
 Here is the information you will need to fulfill this request to your patron:

 Title: Little Women

 Requesting Institution: Jeffco Public

 Patron name: XXXXX